OptiRTC/optiiot-vendingmachine/FunctionalSpec.md

   - Example: `Order: %smallCount%S %mediumCount%M %largeCount%L, Funds: %curFunds%`.
     * If `smallCount`, `mediumCount`, `largeCount` and `curFunds` are `1`, `2`, `3`
       and `625` respectively, then the expected output is `Order: 1S 2M 3L, Funds: 625`.
-      Note: `currFunds` in this examples is less than funds required for order.
+      Note: `curFunds` in this examples is less than funds required for order.
 - When money is added,
    - first display human readable message of added value and accumulated `curFunds` on LCD using `setLCD`
    - then send message for `curFunds`